-There’s no better feeling than receiving approval on your home loan.
-Whether you’re a first-time buyer or refinancing, seeing that stamp of approval means you’re almost ready to get your new life underway in that dream property.
+There’s no better feeling than receiving approval on your home loan application.
+Whether you’re a first-time buyer or refinancing, seeing that stamp of approval under your loan application means you’re almost ready to get your new life underway in that dream property.

 With home loan commitments in Australia increasing at a rapid rate, you don’t want to be part of the unlucky few who suffer the heartache of not getting approved.